ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-3-2.md

-Chapter 3: Cultivating Attention and Awareness - Techniques for Calming the Mind and Developing a Quiet Space for Focused Learning
+Techniques for Calming the Mind and Developing a Quiet Space for Focused Learning
 ==================================================================================================================================

 In order to effectively learn and retain information, it is important to cultivate attention and awareness.
 However, this can be challenging in today's fast-paced and constantly connected world.
 In this chapter, we will explore techniques for calming the mind and developing a quiet space for focused learning.